University of North Carolina, Chapel Hill. Biology, B.S., Chemistry minor. 2003

 Current Research Projects

 How urbanization and noise affect song and female preferences in a vocal mimic – the gray catbird.
-Postdoc sponsors – Drs.
+Collaborators/Postdoc sponsors – Drs.
 Ryder and Marra

 The effects of anthropogenic noise on cultural evolution and song development in White-Crowned Sparrows.
 Postdoc sponsors: Drs.
 Elizabeth Derryberry and David Luther.